 - Hypoxia from prolonged suctioning (never suction for more than 10 seconds)

 - Pushing the foreign body farther into the trachea with the suction device

 - Increased intracranial pressure

-- Suctioning beyond your direct vision, which can lead to gagging, vomiting, and aspiration
+- Suctioning beyond your direct vision can lead to gagging, vomiting, and aspiration

 Suction can save the life of your patient.
 And because most cardiac arrests in children result from primary respiratory causes, correcting respiratory insufficiency through effective oral or nasal suctioning can prevent further complications, even death.

 This is why it’s crucial to always have your portable suction pump with you on every pediatric call.
 Include the suction unit in your pediatric bag.
 That way, whenever one of your small patients needs suction, the pump will be right at your side.